 There is no spiritual condition to create and no enlightenment to attain.
 Only the realization of what is so.

 Kriya Yoga Lineage

 Kriya Yoga is a spiritual path, not a religion.
 It is a way of life, open to all who seek to live a spiritually balanced, wholesome life.
-Whether I am teaching at our Kriya Yoga Meditation Center in California, or speaking at other centers or retreats across the US, or around the globe, it makes my heart sing to meet people from such diverse backgrounds—different faiths, ethnicities, cultures, economic status or vocations—joined by the common goal in the heart of every seeker of truth—the goal to awaken.
+Practitioners of Kriya Yoga from different faiths, ethnicities, cultures, economic status or vocations—are joined by the common goal in the heart of every seeker of truth—the goal to awaken.

 A Path for Spiritual Awakening

-Seeing lives transform—hearts blossoming with compassion and minds illumined by inner wisdom; watching people discover lasting happiness and inner peace that cannot be taken away by circumstances—gives me great hope for our world.
+The transformation of lives—hearts blossoming with compassion and minds illumined by inner wisdom; watching people discovering lasting happiness and inner peace that cannot be taken away by circumstances—offers great hope for our world.
 A sustainable way to live in harmony with nature and with one another can only arise from an awakened heart and mind that recognizes our oneness, our common humanity, and shared divinity with all of life.
-I am not shy about holding the vision of an awakened world.
-It is possible.
-I see it—one awakened person at a time.
+An awakened world is possible—one awakened person at a time.